Data Input/Output

 (data header) ← ⎕CSV '/path/to/file.csv' ⍬ ⍬ 1

-- Treat specific columns of input as numeric or text, depending on the options provided.
+Import specific columns as numbers or characters, depending on the options provided.

-here indicates to convert numeric values if possible, else keep the value as text.numeric_if_possible ← ⎕CSV '/path/to/file.csv' ⍬ 4
+in this example indicates to convert numeric values if possible, else keep the value as text. -

 ⎕UCS 9